J12934/standalone-web-container/content/article.md

 [//]: <> (divider)

 ### What do we can do?
-A possible way is to combine both options and provide the configuration via the web server which serves the web application.
-For example a Nginx.
+We provide the configuration via the web server which serves the web application!

 [//]: <> (divider)